Early Christian History: Theology — The Nature of Hell

 Later Works

-Perhaps the most spectacular early discussion of Hell is in the apocryphal Gospel of Nicodemus, which was actually a medieval document (from the 6th century or so).
+Perhaps the most spectacular and dramatic early discussion of Hell is in the apocryphal Gospel of Nicodemus, which was actually a medieval document (from the 6th century or so).
 It was in Latin, but its first half was in Greek and was an older 2nd century work called the Acts of Pilate (Acta Pilati).
 Thus, most references to the Gospel of Nicodemus usually mention this work.
 The second half of this resurrection gospel, in Latin and written in the 6th century, includes a tour of Hell as seen by Christ after his crucifixion but prior to his resurrection.
 In Hell (called infernus in the original Latin, just as was in the Vulgate), Christ gathered Adam and other righteous souls, taking them to paradise and delivering them to the care of the archangel Michael.
 (Note that, just as John the Baptist had heralded Jesus’ arrival on earth, after his death, he heralded Jesus’ eventual arrival to deliver them from Hell.)
 While this gospel was never considered canon, and in fact was known by Church scholars as a late work and never taken as authoritative, it had a tremendous effect on medieval thought about Hell.
 It painted a vivid picture of Hades (the personification of Hell) as lamenting his own defeat at the moment of Christ’s arrival, and of Jesus gathering up the righteous to take them to paradise.
 Medieval artworks depict various elements of Jesus’ trip to Hell.

 Hell in Early Christianity

-The notion of Hell in early Christianity likely followed the lines of Greco-Roman thought; a very, very few righteous and favored souls came to a pleasant afterlife, similar to the Elysian fields, while the rest, the vast majority, lingered in a non-descript, shadowy, relatively unpleasant afterlife.
+The notion of Hell in earliest Christianity likely followed the lines of Greco-Roman thought; a very, very few righteous and favored souls came to a pleasant afterlife, similar to the Elysian fields, while the rest, the vast majority, lingered in a non-descript, shadowy, relatively unpleasant afterlife.
 The stories told of it being a punishment for the wicked, are found in two places: in Jesus’ stories extolling the virtue of compassion and selflessness, in which those who did not follow these rules ended up in torment; and in Revelation, something of an epic in which all of God’s enemies ended up in eternal perdition.
 Both cases, then, are illustrative in nature.
 Early Christians did not write extensively on Hell and appear not to have taken these as literally as many do, today.

 Later Hell Theology

 The theology of Hell actually grew probably starting in the 5th century, or perhaps later, in western Europe.
-The Gospel of Nicodemus, a grand early advanced vision of Hell, was in Latin and thus likely written in the central or western Empire.
+The Gospel of Nicodemus, a grand early advanced vision of Hell, was in Latin and thus likely written in (and for) the central or western Empire.
 Many changes entered Christianity when it expanded westward, such as a greater emphasis on the priesthood and hierarchy.
 The great eastern Church Fathers, on the other hand, were relatively unconcerned with it.
 We see mention of Hell in works such as those of Tertullian (especially in De spectaculis), but we must remember he was a Carthaginian, or central-empire Christian, and not from the east as so many others were.

 Scripture quotations taken from the New American Standard Bible.

-Go back to Early Christian History menu.
+Go back up to Early Christian History menu.